Historical Society

 State Historical Society

-The California Historical Society (CHS) has existed since 1871.
-It was established as a permanent institution in 1922, after C. Templeton Crocker donated his vast California collection to the Society.
-Since that time, the organization has continuously collected material related to the State’s diverse histories and people, making it one of the major research institutions devoted to California and the west.
+The California Historical Society (CHS) was created in 1871.
+It was established as a permanent institution in 1922 when C. Templeton Crocker donated his vast California collection to the Society.
+For many decades, the organization continuously collected material related to the State’s diverse histories and people, making it one of the major research institutions devoted to California and the West.

 CHS was legally recognized as the official State Historical Society in 1979.
-It is currently located on Mission Street in San Francisco.
-Its holdings comprise over 4,000 manuscript collections, 500,000 photographs and scrapbooks, 50,000 books and pamphlets, and other printed material such as posters and other visual materials.
-The Society makes stories of California accessible to the public through its research library, exhibitions, educational and public programs.
+It was located on Mission Street in San Francisco.
+Its holdings comprised over 4,000 manuscript collections, 500,000 photographs and scrapbooks, 50,000 books and pamphlets, and other printed material including posters and ephemera.
+The Society made the stories of California accessible to the public through its research library, exhibitions, and educational and public programs.

 (Senate Bill 63, Chapter 52, 1979)